-Research shows about a quarter to half of all people dependent on meth experience hallucinations or psychosis, which often includes the sensation of bugs.
+Research shows about a quarter to half of all people dependent on meth experience hallucinations, psychosis, or mental deficits, including the sensation of bugs.8

 Many people are familiar with the term “meth mouth” or know that people who use meth tend to have poor dental hygiene.